Fraunhofer-AISEC/codyze-evaluator/documentation/docs/security-promises.md

-# Analysis of Security Promises
+# Analysis of Security Claims

 As described in the Chapter [Methodology](./methodology.md), the OpenStack Checker receives two inputs which are compared against each other: